-HACA plans to continue its Work Study Internship with Austin Community College; the program provides hands-on learning and experience to IT interns, who in 2017-18 helped provide basic computer classes, and helped prepare and deploy 400+ computers to HACA residents.
+HACA continues its Work Study Internship with Austin Community College; the program provides hands-on learning and experience to IT interns, who help provide basic computer classes, and helps prepare and deploy computers to HACA residents.

 Unlocking the Connection Phase II - Phase I of this program focused on basic digital literacy.
 Phase II aims to apply digital literacy skills and digital infrastructure to overcome the systemic barriers that keep HACA residents from achieving self-sufficiency: education, transportation and financial literacy.
-In 2019, to enable about 600 households to benefit from an earned refurbished device, and to expand HCV device ownership, HACA plans to maintain desktop and laptop equipment partnerships with Austin Community College, PC Community Loan Program, a local technology professional association and a major local company.
+To expand HCV device ownership, HACA plans to maintain desktop and laptop equipment partnerships with Austin Community College, PC Community Loan Program, a local technology professional association and a major local company.